 Parents need to supervise all meals and may need to supervise their child after meals if there’s a risk of purging or overexercising.
 The level of supervision is similar to inpatient treatment, but outside of meals, the child can participate in everyday activities as much as possible.

 2. Gradual return of control to the adolescent.
 Once the child’s weight and health are improving, meals are going more smoothly, and behaviors are better controlled, they can start to make food choices on their own.
 “Once people start feeling better, they have a little more insight into what’s going on,” Dr. Srivathsal said.
 In this phase, the child may eat with other people and in different settings.
 If they have trouble with their eating, families can return to phase one and try again.

 3. Healthy independence.
 In this phase, the child can make food choices on their own.
 They learn how to prevent relapses and can focus on treating any other behavioral health problems.

 “Family-based therapy is a lot of work.
 It needs a very strong commitment from the family, but it can be done by any family unless there’s abuse or a safety concern,” Dr. Srivathsal said.
 “It’s one of the go-to ways to help a person who is struggling.
 It works faster than other options, and it has better long-term results.
 Plus, families can remain together.”

 The bottom line

 Treating eating disorders in adolescents can be challenging, and it’s painful for parents to see their child struggle.
 Family-based therapy can help.
 With it, families work together with a therapist to fight the eating disorder so the child can make their own healthy food choices.
-To connect with a behavioral health specialist who can help treat eating disorders, reach out to Banner Health.
+To connect with a behavioral health specialist who can help treat eating disorders and other mental health conditions, reach out to Banner Health.